EwoutH/urban-self-driving-effects/paper/paper.md

 The resulting distribution is shown in Figure A.x:

 ![vot_distribution.svg](img%2Fdata%2Fvot_distribution.svg)
-_Fig A.x: Distribution of agents' Value of Time factors._
+_Fig A.14: Distribution of agents' Value of Time factors._

 An agent's final VoT for each mode is calculated by multiplying the mode's default value by their personal VoT factor.
 For example, an agent with a VoT factor of 1.5 would value car travel at €15.63 per hour (1.5 × €10.42).
 This heterogeneous valuation leads to varied mode choices among agents even when faced with identical travel options.